If you are getting your teeth straightened with Invisalign, sensitive teeth may be an issue for you. Don't worry you're not alone.

-Invisalign causes teeth to feel sensitive sometimes, but it’s only natural.
-Any orthodontic treatment is going to cause some sensitivity because your teeth are being moved into different positions.
+Invisalign causes teeth to feel sensitive sometimes, but it’s only natural when you are forcing your teeth to change position.
+Any orthodontic treatment is going to cause some sensitivity.
 Straightening and aligning your teeth takes quite a bit of pressure and some people may feel it more than others.

 Fortunately, there are a few things that you can do to manage it.
 Making sure you look after your oral health is an important factor.
 Having a good oral hygiene routine can make all the difference as can using products that help reduce sensitivity.

 You can also use over-the-counter pain relief to help with discomfort, but if it’s really painful, then you should consult your dentist or orthodontist.

 Is it normal to have sensitive teeth with Invisalign?

 Yes, it is normal to have sensitive teeth with Invisalign aligners because they use pressure to gradually straighten and align your teeth which may irritate the nerves in your teeth.
 They can also cause your jaw and gums to ache as your teeth move positions.

 Why do my teeth hurt after finishing Invisalign?